CodeGitOverflow/codegitoverflow.github.io/README.md

-# What is CodeGitOverflow?
+# CodeGitOverflow

-### CodeGitOverflow is a Q&A coding site that is designed to address the issues of StackOverFlow, it will provide the user with features such as:
+CodeGitOverflow is a Q&A coding platform designed to address the challenges faced by users on StackOverflow.
+Our goal is to provide an improved user experience with the following features:

- Security well working on client side:
+## Security on Client Side

-  * All your data will be will be secure by using secure tampering and encryption libraries to ensure that no data can be directly accesed by the client side,
-  * Only required information like username will be shown when asking questions.
+We prioritize your data security.
+Our platform uses secure tampering and encryption libraries to ensure that your data is safe.
+Only necessary information like your username is displayed when asking questions.

-# Improved Features on StackOverFlow
+## Improved Features
-It has various features to improve on StackOverFlow such as:
-* Instant reload when a question you are on is updated,
+- **Instant Updates**: Get instant reloads when a question you are following is updated.
-* Notifications when your question recieves an update.
+- **Notifications**: Receive notifications when your question receives an update.
-* Multiple questions
- you can ask multiple questions even if your previous one was closed.
+- **Multiple Questions**: Feel free to ask multiple questions, even if your previous ones were closed.

-* Closed questions won't go against your account:
-  No matter how many questions are closed it will never go against your account.
-* Recommended Answers:
+## User-Friendly Policies
+- **No Penalties for Closed Questions**: We believe in learning from mistakes.
+Having your questions closed will not penalize your account.
-   This site uses cookies to give each user a recommend answer to improve your user experience.
+- **Recommended Answers**: We use cookies to recommend answers, enhancing your user experience on our platform.
-* Completely free:
-    This webiste is and always will be free so anyone can use this site

-  # But how is the data publicly stored well operating at the client-side?
-  The website uses JSON to store information like comments, replies, up votes, down votes, usernames and much more to ensure that data can be publicly available while operating on the client-side to achieve this it fetches the question JSON file than renders it on the browser.
-  Also, this website uses GitHub REST API to save questions, replies, upvotes and downvotes so everything can be public.
-  Also, to ensure questions have their own page without having too many HTML files it uses Jekyll to render each question based off of parameters.

-All designed to improve the cons of StackOverflow.

-Also, the prototype doesn't have the built in features.
+## Free to Use
+CodeGitOverflow is completely free for anyone to use.

+## Backend Technologies
+We use PHP and MySQL for our backend.
+This allows us to store and manage data like comments, replies, upvotes, downvotes, and usernames.
+This data is fetched and rendered on your browser.
+Each question has its own page, ensuring a clean and organized user interface.

+Join us in our journey to make coding Q&A a better experience!